sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignFiltersAPI.md

 [[Back to README]](../README.md)

-## DeleteCampaignFilters
+## Deletes Campaign Filters

 > DeleteCampaignFilters(ctx).RequestBody(requestBody).Execute()

-Deletes Campaign Filters
+Deletes campaign filters whose Ids are specified in the provided list of campaign filter Ids.
+Authorized callers must be an ORG_ADMIN or a CERT_ADMIN.

 ### Example